Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experimental setup

 \textbf{Downstream task finetuning.} To finetune our model on downstream datasets, we use a total batch size of 32 video-question-answer triplets (respectively 32 video-sentence pairs) split in 4 NVIDIA Tesla V100 GPUs for open-ended VideoQA datasets (respectively video-conditioned fill-in-the-blank datasets) and 16 video-question pairs split in 8 NVIDIA Tesla V100 GPUs for multiple-choice VideoQA datasets.
 We train for 20 epochs for all downstream datasets except LSMDC-FiB for which we find that training for 5 epochs leads to similar validation results.
 We warm up the learning rate linearly for the first 10\% of iterations, followed by a linear decay of the learning rate (down to 0) for the remaining 90\%.
 On each dataset, we run a random search and select the learning rate based on the best validation results.
 We search over 10 learning rates in the range [$1e^{-5}$, $1e^{-4}$] for variants that freeze the language model weights, and [$5e^{-6}$, $5e^{-5}$] for the variant \textit{UnfrozenBiLM} that finetunes the language model weights.

-\textbf{Answer vocabulary for open-ended VideoQA.} In the zero-shot setting, we use an answer vocabulary made with the top $1,000$ answers in the corresponding training dataset, following~\cite{zellers2021merlot}.
-In the fully-supervised setting, we experiment both with the vocabulary made with the top $1,000$ answers and the vocabulary made with all answers appearing at least twice in the corresponding training dataset and choose the one leading to best validation results.
-The questions with out-of-vocabulary answer are not used for finetuning, and are automatically considered wrong in evaluation, following~\cite{zellers2021merlot}.
+\textbf{Answer vocabulary for open-ended VideoQA.} In the zero-shot setting, we use an answer vocabulary composed of the top $1,000$ answers in the corresponding training dataset, following~\cite{zellers2021merlot}.
+In the fully-supervised setting, we experiment both with the vocabulary composed of the top $1,000$ answers and the vocabulary composed of all answers appearing at least twice in the corresponding training dataset and choose the one leading to best validation results.
+Following~\cite{zellers2021merlot}, questions with out-of-vocabulary answer are not used for finetuning, and are automatically considered as incorrect during evaluation.